Secret-Python-Project/snake/README.md

 + `curses.newwin()` and use set values of y and x
 + remember that we are talking about column height and row not pixels ;-)

+## Fill Screen Space

++ Fill up window space with a symbol
++ Do it slowly so we can see it happen
++ column or row first doesn't matter